Timo2907/picoquic/Implementation-changes_TK.md

 28386300d599a8f9:     padding, 1410 bytes
 => look for "picoquic_frame_type_ping" in sender.c!!
 MTU = Maximum Transmission Unit
- => "picoquic_prepare_mtu_probe() 1. when triggered?
-2. What does it do?"
+ => "picoquic_prepare_mtu_probe() 1. when triggered? -> after retransmission (NOT ANYMORE!)
+								  2. What does it do? -> testing the path with a max sized packet
 TODO: Comment the MTU usage out?

 DONE: Server should only provide ACKs and no other packets! (server answers with 260 bytes packet instead of simple acks?!)
 		-> demoserver.c [if (stream_ctx->method == 1)] -> comment out the response to a POST
 		-> it is used as ACK?!

-TODO: ACKs should not be sent by the client?!
+DONE: ACKs should not be sent by the client?!
 		-> DONE: There should only be a 100ms wait when the application scenario is started!